U2

-U2 are an Irish rock band from Dublin, formed in 1976.
-The group consists of Bono (lead vocals and rhythm guitar), the Edge (lead guitar, keyboards, and backing vocals), Adam Clayton (bass guitar), and Larry Mullen Jr. (drums and percussion).
+U2 are an Irish rock band formed in Dublin in 1976.
+The group comprises Bono (lead vocals), the Edge (lead guitar, keyboards, and vocals), Adam Clayton (bass guitar), and Larry Mullen Jr. (drums and percussion).
 Initially rooted in post-punk, U2's musical style has evolved throughout their career, yet has maintained an anthemic quality built on Bono's expressive vocals and the Edge's chiming, effects-based guitar sounds.
 Bono's lyrics, often embellished with spiritual imagery, focus on personal and sociopolitical themes.
-Popular for their live performances, the group have staged several ambitious and elaborate tours over their career.
+Popular for their live performances, the group have staged several elaborate tours over their career.

 The band was formed when the members were teenaged pupils of Mount Temple Comprehensive School and had limited musical proficiency.
 Within four years, they signed with Island Records and released their debut album, Boy (1980).
-Works such as their first UK number-one album, War (1983), and the singles "Sunday Bloody Sunday" and "Pride (In the Name of Love)" helped establish U2's reputation as a politically and socially conscious group.
-By the mid-1980s, they had become renowned globally for their live act, highlighted by their performance at Live Aid in 1985.
-U2's fifth album, The Joshua Tree (1987), made them international stars and was their greatest critical and commercial success.
-Topping music charts around the world, it produced their only number-one singles in the US to date: "With or Without You" and "I Still Haven't Found What I'm Looking For".
+Works such as their first UK number-one album, War (1983), and singles "Sunday Bloody Sunday" and "Pride (In the Name of Love)" helped establish U2's reputation as a politically and socially conscious group.
+Their fourth album, The Unforgettable Fire (1984), was their first collaboration with producers Brian Eno and Daniel Lanois, whose influence resulted in a more abstract, ambient sound for the band.
+By the mid-1980s, U2 had become renowned globally for their live act, highlighted by their performance at Live Aid in 1985.
+Their fifth album, The Joshua Tree (1987), made them international stars and was their greatest critical and commercial success.
+One of the world's best-selling albums with 25 million copies sold, it yielded the group's only number-one singles in the US: "With or Without You" and "I Still Haven't Found What I'm Looking For".